- Prep time: 40min + proofing time and ham chilling time

 - Difficulty: Intermediate

 Ham baked in bread dough is a traditional Croatian delicacy.
-Together with Pinca and Easter eggs, it represents the centerpiece of the family Easter breakfast.
-The bread dough is usually made with only all-purpose flour, but I like to add some whole wheat flour to give it a more rustic look and taste.
-The ham needs to be cooked and cooled before it is wrapped with the bread dough and then baked in the oven.
-It’s best to cook the ham the night before and proceed with trecipe next morning.
+Along with Pinca and Easter eggs, it is the focal point of the family Easter breakfast.
+Bread dough is typically made with only all-purpose flour, but I like to add whole wheat flour to give it a more rustic appearance and flavor.
+Before wrapping the ham in bread dough and baking it in the oven, it must be cooked and cooled.
+Cook the ham the night before and then proceed with the recipe the next morning.

 - 1-1.5 kg boneless smoked ham